-Freshman Hilinski’s Debut Leads South Carolina to 72-10 Win
+Freshman Hilinski’s debut leads South Carolina to 72-10 win

 COLUMBIA, S.C.
-(WBTW) — South Carolina fans gave quarterback Ryan Hilinski even more love than a second string QB typically gets in his first start and the freshman with the inspiring backstory responded with a storybook debut.
+(AP) — South Carolina fans gave quarterback Ryan Hilinski even more love than a second-string QB typically gets in his first start and the freshman with the inspiring backstory responded with a storybook debut.

 Hilinski completed 24 of 30 passes for 282 yards and two touchdowns and ran for another score leading the Gamecocks (1-1) to a 72-10 win over Charleston Southern on Saturday.